 Quotations From Research Participants

-- When quoting research participants, use the same formatting as for other quotations:
+- For the formatting, follow the same guidelines as for other quotations:

 - Present a quotation of fewer than 40 words in quotation marks within the text.